dev-xo/remix-auth-totp/docs/customization.md

   emailFieldKey?: string
   /**
    * The form input name used to get the TOTP.
-   * @default "totp"
+   * @default "code"
    */
-  totpFieldKey?: string
+  codeFieldKey?: string
   /**
    * The session key that stores the email address.
    * @default "auth:email"